miguelrincon/miguelrincon.github.io/_posts/2018-02-15-frontend-frameworks-comparison.md

 ![JS Framework Popularity contest](/img/posts/front-end-frameworks/js-popularity-contest.png)

-VueJS and Angular 2+ are interesting for developers's new projects, and React is established as the most-used framework.
+Vue.js and Angular 2+ are interesting for developers's new projects, and React is established as the most-used framework.
 I see a similar trend in StackOverflow:

 ![JS Framework Popularity contest](/img/posts/front-end-frameworks/stackoverflow-question-tags.png)